Seb-sti1/coffee_tag/README.md

 While developing, be sure to use the argument `--dev` to prevent the app from trying to connect to the rfid reader.

+At the time of writing (16/12/25), the recommended command to use is `coffee_tag 0.25 coffee.db --no-authentication --dev --verbose --read-only`.

 ### Docs

 - Test RFID reader